 Methods for measuring gas permeability can be divided into two main catagories: the constant-volume variable-pressure method, and the gas concentration method.
 We use the second method as it provides us with highly reproducible measurements, and allows us to measure the diffusion of multiple components in a gas or liquid mixture, each component individually, rather than simply the total gas or liquid diffusion.
+Naturalgas and LPG are primarily methane and propane respectivily but also consist of several other components, we can measure the concentrations of the gas spiese that permeate through a sample.

 Example of setup: The centre of the illustration shows the sample holder and the sample to be measured.
 To the left, the pressure is set with a test gas, where a continuous flow over the sample is ensured using a mass flow controller (MFC), and the pressure is maintained by a pressure controller (PC).
 The pressure and temperature are measured using a pressure indicator (PI) and temperature indicator (TI).
 To the right, the backside is flushed with a carrier gas, where the flow is controlled using a MFC.
 The gas is then led to a measuring instrument, in this case a gas chromatograph (GC).